msolli/proletarian/README.md

 `database/tables.sql` file into a migration file.
-You can change the PostgreSQL schema and table names, but then you'll need to provide the `:proletarian/job-table` and `:proletarian/archived-job-table` options to `create-worker-controller`.
+You can change the PostgreSQL schema and table names, but then you'll need to provide the `:proletarian/job-table` and `:proletarian/archived-job-table` options to `create-queue-worker`.

 ## Examples

 This repository contains a few examples that demonstrates features and usage patterns.
 You can run these by cloning this repo, execute a script to set up an example Proletarian database, and then run the examples from your terminal.
 All the details are in the example docs:

 - [Example A - The Basics](./doc/example-a.md)
 - [Example B - Failure and Retries](./doc/example-b.md)